nikogura/nikogura.com/ManagedSecrets.md

 There's more.
 Quite a lot more.
 Ask any security pro or *gasp*, an auditor.

+## Functional Requirements of a Secrets System

+* *Define Secrets*  You need to 'make a secret'.
+This is similar to declaring memory.
+You're making a 'bucket' in your system that can be filled by some value.

+* *Set / Reset Secrets*  This task fills the 'bucket' created in the 'Define Secrets' task.
+It has to be able to be done programmatically so that it can be changed regularly/easily/quickly.

+* *Define / Provide / Revoke Access to Secrets*  Define groups of entities ('roles') who can access the secrets.

+As a MVP, that's pretty much it.
+The rest is all gravy.
+Again, *any* backend system aught to be able to handle those tasks, but they all need to be automated.

+If they're manual, they won't be done as often or as quickly as needed.
+That's just human nature.

 ## Nonfunctional Requirements of a Secrets System

 Here's a short list of the 'other' concerns behind a secrets system: